North Russia intervention: Final offensives

-Withdrawal of British troops

 An international policy to support the White Russians and, in newly appointed Secretary of State for War Winston Churchill's words, "to strangle at birth the Bolshevik State" became increasingly unpopular in Britain.
 In January 1919 the Daily Express was echoing public opinion when, paraphrasing Bismarck, it exclaimed, "the frozen plains of Eastern Europe are not worth the bones of a single grenadier".

 From April 1919, the inability to hold the flanks and mutinies in the ranks of the White Russian forces caused the Allied Powers to decide to leave.
 British officers at Shussuga had a lucky escape when their Russian gunners remained loyal.
 A number of western military advisers were killed by White mutineers who went over to the Bolsheviks.
 The Bolsheviks had no intention of allowing the British to leave without a fight, and resumed their attacks on the British positions on 6 September.
-Fighting took place in the villages of Kodema, Ivanovskaya, Puchega and Chudinova, where 81 Reds were killed and 99 taken prisoner.
-In total, 163 Reds were killed in their offensive compared to one fatality on the side of the British.
+Fighting took place in the villages of Kodema, Ivanovskaya, Puchega and Chudinova, where 81 Bolsheviks were killed and 99 taken prisoner.
+In total, 163 Bolsheviks were killed in their offensive compared to one fatality on the side of the British.
 Over the next week, the Bolsheviks continued attacking the British lines and moved forward very quickly, and there were clashes at Pless and Shushunga.
 The attackers were subsequently identified as a combined force of civilian partisans and deserters who had mutinied and gone over to the Bolsheviks from the British lines on 7 July.
-By this point, British troops had started withdrawing to Archangel in order to prepare themselves for the evacuation of North Russia.
+By this point, British troops had started withdrawing to Arkhangelsk in order to prepare themselves for the evacuation of North Russia.

-The British War Office sent General Henry Rawlinson to North Russia to assume command of the evacuation out of both Archangelsk and Murmansk.
+The British War Office sent General Henry Rawlinson to North Russia to assume command of the evacuation out of both Arkhangelsk and Murmansk.
 General Rawlinson arrived on August 11.

+During September, a couple of Bolshevik assaults were launched on Bolshie Ozerki, and although the first was repelled, 750 Red troops advanced on the village on 15 September and attacked from all sides, inflicting heavy casualties on the British and Allied defenders.
+On 22 September, with the Allied withdrawal already ongoing, a British detachment from the Royal Scots was sent by river to Kandalaksha on four fishing boats to stop sabotage operations carried out by Finnish Bolsheviks against the railway there.
+The British party was ambushed even before landing and suffered heavy casualties, with 13 men killed and 4 wounded.
+Consequently, the unopposed Bolsheviks destroyed a number of bridges, delaying the evacuation for a time.
+One of the fatalities, a private from Ormesby, Yorkshire, who died of his injuries on 26 September, was the last British servicemen to die in action in Northern Russia.

-On the morning of September 27, 1919, the last Allied troops departed from Archangelsk, and on October 12, Murmansk was abandoned.
+On the morning of September 27, 1919, the last Allied troops departed from Arkhangelsk, and on October 12, Murmansk was abandoned.